-2022: FSG's new NOAA HAB Liaison trained 22 managers and 150 practitioners on data used by NOAA's CoastWatch program and involved staff in 8 other Sea Grant programs and 6 IOOS regional associations.
-The Liaison also worked with FSG Extension faculty to improve Florida's HAB communications through improved social media, signage, and development of an inter-agency communications team.
-Results have been used by the Center for Disease Control's HAB One Health Communication Working Group to improve national HAB communication efforts.
-Outputs during this period include a communications toolkit; a bulletin and HABscope training videos; and a US HABs Symposium workshop for the National Center for Coastal and Ocean Science (& RCE 3.1), p.
-137. The final report notes that researchers named a newly discovered algal species after the liaison, Betty Staugler (i.e., Sire-
+2022: FSG's new NOAA HAB Liaison trained 22 managers and 150 practitioners on data used by and Caribbean Regional Team (SECART) for a Coral Associate position, procured funding for several NOAA's CoastWatch program and involved staff in workshops and trainings to enhance preparedness 8 other Sea Grant programs and 6 IOOS regional asin Florida, the Caribbean, and the Pacific (including sociations.
+The Liaison also worked with FSG Extension faculty to improve Florida's HAB communicalution by the U.S. Coral Reef Task Force to mitigate tions through improved social media, signage, and disease transmission to the Pacific and enhance development of an inter-agency communications restoration, p.
+116. team.
+Results have been used by the Center for Disease Control's HAB One Health Communication Working Group to improve national HAB communi-Due to exceptional performance, the U.S. Coral Reef Conservation Program continued support for this cation efforts.
+Outputs during this period include a position through 2028.
+With external support from communications toolkit; a bulletin and HABscope two new competitive grants, capacity and programtraining videos; and a US HABs Symposium workming will expand in the U.S. Caribbean and Pacific shop for the National Center for Coastal and Ocean Science (& RCE 3.1), p.
+137. The final report notes with 2 new FTEs. that researchers named a newly discovered algal PRE-EMINENT SCIENCE & COMMUNICATIONS species after the liaison, Betty Staugler (i.e., Sirenicapillaria stauglerae).
+Due to exceptional performance, the NSGO recently awarded a 4-year extension to 2029.